devsisters/libquic/README.md

 $ make -j
 ```

-libquic.a library file will be generated. libssl, libcrypto will be located in
+`libquic.a` library file will be generated. `libssl.a`, `libcrypto.a` will be
-build/boringssl directory.
+located in build/boringssl directory.

 ## How to integrate